Characterization of decay rates for discrete operator semigroups: Integral estimate for resolvents

 Combining Lemmas~\ref{lem:decay_to_int_cond} and \ref{lem:int_cond_to_decay}, we prove Theorem~\ref{thm:int_cond_chara}. \begin{proof}[Proof of Theorem~\ref{thm:int_cond_chara}.]
 The implication (i) $\Rightarrow $ (ii) follows from Lemma~\ref{lem:decay_to_int_cond}.
 Since the function $F_k$ defined by \eqref{eq:Fk_def} satisfies

 for $n \in \mathbb{N}$, Lemma~\ref{lem:int_cond_to_decay} with $F=F_k$ shows that the implication (ii) $\Rightarrow $ (i) holds. \end{proof}

-We conclude this section by presenting a characterization of Ritt operators as a corollary of Theorem~\ref{thm:int_cond_chara}, \begin{corollary} Let $X$ be a Hilbert space.
+We conclude this section by presenting a characterization of Ritt operators on Hilbert spaces as a corollary of Theorem~\ref{thm:int_cond_chara}, \begin{corollary} Let $X$ be a Hilbert space.
 Let $T \in \mathcal{L}(X)$ and $k \in \mathbb{N}$.
-Then the following statements are equivalent: \begin{enumerate} {(\roman{enumi})} \item $T$ is a Ritt operator. \item $T$ is power-bounded, and there exists a constant $M>0$ such that
+Then the following statements are equivalent: \begin{enumerate}[label=\upshape(\roman*), leftmargin=*, widest=ii] \item $T$ is a Ritt operator. \item $T$ is power-bounded, and there exists a constant $M>0$ such that